Eternal Life

 What can I say about the greatest gift ever, especially in a thousand words or less?
 I can’t cover all the bases, answer every question, or defend every point – but I can offer you Jesus.

 Have you been searching for meaning, for hope, for unconditional love, for eternal life?
-Give your heart to Jesus.
-Make Him the Boss of your life.
+Give your life, even your eternity, to Jesus.
 Confess your sins to Him, repent of the things that caused Him to have to die so that you could have life, and cross over “from death to life.”
 For “whosoever shall call upon the name [Jesus] of the Lord shall be saved” (Romans 10:13).

 If you would like to talk with someone, there is a phone line open 24 hours a day.
 Call 1-800-NEED-HIM (1-800-633-3446).
 Someone will be happy to show you how to be sure you have eternal life.
 Don’t wait.